England | Scotland | Wales | Northern Ireland | Ireland

 Dr McKeeve works full-time at the practice, which he joined as partner in 1986.
 Dr McKeeve holds a General Medical Services (GMS) contract with Greater Glasgow and Clyde NHS Board (NHS GG&C).

 Dr Ashby is a regular locum in the practice, joining us in July 2019.
-She usually consults on Wednesday morning and afternoon and Thursday morning.
+She usually consults on Tuesday morning.

 Irene is responsible for asthma clinics, blood pressure clinics, diabetes and heart disease clinics.
 Irene can also offer advice on weight management, diet and many other health-related issues including smoking cessation.
 She also takes blood, offers cervical screening, administers travel vaccinations, administers adult vaccinations, runs the annual influenza programme for patients over 65 years and patients with a specific illness, syringes ears, dresses wounds, and removes stitches.